openedx-unsupported/edx-app-android/README.md

 Building For Release
 --------------------
-To build an APK for release, you may specify an application ID and signing key.
+To build an APK for release, you have to specify an application ID and signing key.

-#### Specifying an Application ID
+#### Specifying your own Application ID
-Application ID key is optional and if it is not present the package identifier will be used as an Application ID.
+Application ID is the package identifier for your app.
-Create or edit the `gradle.properties` file inside the `OpenEdXMobile` directory of `edx-app-android`.
+Edit the `constants.gradle` file inside the `edx-app-android` directory.
 For example:

     APPLICATION_ID=com.example.yourapp